State of Canada's Defence Industry 2026

 All other defence (specify)

-This category includes sales that could not otherwise be captured under other specified defence goods and services categories, and which are earned from designing, engineering, testing, evaluating, producing, providing, maintaining, upgrading, modernizing or performing research and development for systems and services specifically designed or adapted for (and generally restricted to) use by militaries to conduct operations, and that perform military functions or missions; and related subsystems, components or parts limited in use or specific tosuch military systems or services and the performance of military specific functions.
+This category includes sales that could not otherwise be captured under other specified defence goods and services categories, and which are earned from designing, engineering, testing, evaluating, producing, providing, maintaining, upgrading, modernizing or performing research and development for systems and services specifically designed or adapted for (and generally restricted to) use by militaries to conduct operations, and that perform military functions or missions; and related subsystems, components or parts limited in use or specific to such military systems or services and the performance of military specific functions.
 To be in-scope, the industrial activities of businesses must also involveactual production and provision of such goods and services by their employees located in Canada.

-EXCLUDED are sales of:
+Excluded are sales of:

-• goods and services that were produced, rendered, or provided by facilities and employees located outside of Canada,and then just delivered or sold “as-is” by a business located in Canada;
+• goods and services that were produced, rendered, or provided by facilities and employees located outside of Canada and then just delivered or sold “as-is” by a business located in Canada;

 • goods sold by wholesaler, distributor, or retailer operations located in Canada that were not actually produced by those businesses in Canada (but that were produced by other businesses located in Canada or abroad);